Passeriformes / Emberizidae / Emberiza

 Conservation

-The species is currently classified as Least Concern by the IUCN and is not considered globally threatened.
-The European population is estimated at least 4.8 million breeding pairs, with significant concentrations in Sweden, Poland, and Norway.
-However, concerning population declines have been reported in Norway, Sweden, Denmark, and Germany, warranting continued monitoring of northern European populations.
+Listed as Least Concern by the IUCN.
+Estimated European population is at least 4.8 million pairs, with strongholds in Sweden, Poland, and Norway.
+Populations are declining in Norway, Sweden, Denmark, and Germany.

 Source: Wikipedia · CC BY-SA 3.0